-The synchronization of The Unicode Standard, Version 12.0, with ISO/IEC 10646:2017 plus its published amendments means that the repertoire, encoding, and names of all characters are identical between the two standards at those version levels, except for the 62 additional characters from the sixth edition which were accelerated for publication in the Unicode Standard.
-All other changes to the text of 10646 that have a bearing on the text of the Unicode Standard have been taken into account in the revision of the Unicode Standard.
+The synchronization of The Unicode Standard, Version 13.0, with ISO/IEC 10646:2020 means that the repertoire, encoding, and names of all characters are identical between the two standards at those version levels.
+All other changes to the text of 10646 that have a bearing on the Unicode Standard have been taken into account in the revision of the Unicode Standard.